Last updated on May 24, 2025

 • They have the potential for two-for-one blowouts.
 The best removal spells are the ones that can easily destroy two creatures or destroy a creature and give you an extra card in some way.
 The same is true of combat tricks.
 All combat tricks can potentially give you this advantage when your opponent blocks with multiple creatures, but some of the best tricks enable this no matter what.

-Every card listed also follows these two rules: they need to be playable at instant speed, and they have to mainly function as combat tricks.
+Every card listed also follows these two rules: They need to be playable at instant speed, and they have to mainly function as combat tricks.
 Cards like Disfigure and Last Gasp are certainly good as combat tricks, but their main purpose is as removal spells.

 One card on this list possibly falls under this umbrella, but it was too good to pass up.
-All creatures with flash could be classed as combat tricks, but I’m only including ones that do more than just being blockers.
+All creatures with flash could be classed as combat tricks, but Iโ€™m only including ones that do more than just serve as blockers.

-#41.
+#45.
 Run Amok

 Run Amok